theovideau/pfe/README.txt

 Install:

-Fist you need to install OSOV plugin.
+First you need to install OSOV plugin.

 Then, put OSOV_Image_Difference_Auto.ijm into Fiji/plugins/OSOV/